arigathanks/openPRS/README.md

 It is also perfect way to get started into processing local plastic recycling and educating people.

+To learn more, check out our website at www.oprs.ga

 # Information about OPRS design and its components
 https://oprs.ga/design-info/